sidrashahbaz/specs/party-registeration/Readme.md

 4. User Classes and Characteristics
 -----------------------------------
 Actors will use the personnel management service for different purposes.
 These different actors can be generalized into a basic PRS User an Actor that is simply an individual, organization, or application that requires access to content for some purpose.
 Specializations of the PRS User actor participate in additional operational specific scenarios.
 Actors described in this section are not necessarily human actors, but also include organizations and systems.
-Figure #3 outlines the specializations and composition of the different actors used in this specification.
+Following figure  outlines the specializations and composition of the different actors used in this specification.
 These actors are described below.

 ![Figure-#2-User-Categories-of-PRS](https://f.cloud.github.com/assets/5391320/1225174/af918adc-275f-11e3-9431-33ff828d333e.jpg)